Learn more about Academic Policies online.

 - The course is designated in this catalog to be graded S/U, or the student officially opts or petitions to have the S/U grade in the course.

-- The student’s work in the course is satisfactory, of a quality which is comparable to a grade of C- (1.700 quality points per credit hour) or better.
+- The student’s work in the course is satisfactory, of a quality that is comparable to a grade of C- (1.700 quality points per credit hour) or better.

 Course credit hours with grades of S count toward graduation but are not counted in computing the student’s grade point average.